awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-resize.md

 1. To restart the stopped instance, select the instance and choose **Actions**, **Instance State**, **Start**\.

 1. In the confirmation dialog box, choose **Yes, Start**\.
 It can take a few minutes for the instance to enter the `running` state\.
-If you instance won't start, see [Troubleshoot changing the instance type](troubleshoot-change-instance-type.md)\.
+If your instance won't start, see [Troubleshoot changing the instance type](troubleshoot-change-instance-type.md)\.

 ------